 While I will agree that the service during our stay was legitimately impeccable (especially housekeeping, who went the extra mile to fold all clothes and truly provide 5-star service) and it was nice having peace of mind that there were 1-2 attentive lifeguards in every pool and on the beach at any given time, I find it kind of a nuisance to have automatic gratuities added to my stay, especially when there is a hefty resort fee to begin with (which came out to $40 per day once all was said and done).

 With the two mandatory fees together, we’re talking over $60 in charges per day on top of your room rate, taxes, fees, and incidentals.
 On a 4-night stay, those charges can get heavy, adding a bit more than $240 to your bill!
 So be prepared for that.

-The good news is, you are not subject to these fees if your a Globalist when you book your stay using points.
+The good news is, you are not subject to these fees if you’re a Globalist when you book your stay using points.
 It’s also a case of YMMV asking for the fees to be waived or reduced during checkout if you have Hyatt status, even on paid rates.
 It’s certainly worth asking!

 Getting to the Grand Hyatt Baha Mar is very simple.
 It’s a 15-minute taxi ride from the airport that will cost around $25.
 If you are a gambler, a casino host can arrange and comp you a fancy roundtrip airport transfer (more on that below).